LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 There are two ways of using the data from the magnets that were previously measured:

 * By using binning or sorting algorithms to filter for the most similar magnets
-* Adjustment of the rotation and position within the Hallbach configuration
+* Adjustment of the rotation and position within the Halbach configuration

 This form of data processing of previously characterised magnetic data is currently being implemented experimentally in projects using various algorithms [@Wickenbrock_2021].
-Standard sorting algorithms are used as well as specialized algorithms for optimizing homogeneity by rotating the individual magnets in a Hallbach ring relative to each other [@HalbachMRIDesigner].
+Standard sorting algorithms are used as well as specialized algorithms for optimizing homogeneity by rotating the individual magnets in a Halbach ring relative to each other [@HalbachMRIDesigner].

 These are each separate projects that implement individual aspects of data processing, which realize the process of measuring individual magnets by manual combination.
 However, there are still compatibility problems and limitations in the adaptation of hardware and software.